erpc-io/eRPC/README.md

      Similarly, a non-null value of `sslot->tx_msgbuf` indicates that the sslot is waiting for a response.

+## General session management notes
+ * Applications generate session management packets using eRPC API calls `create_session()` and `destroy_session()`. `create_session()` sends a connect request, and `destroy_session()` sends a disconnect request.
+ * The Nexus runs a session management thread that listens for session management packets.
+This thread enqueues received packets into the session management queue of the Rpc specified by the packet's destination application TID.
+ * To handle session management requests, an Rpc must enter its event loop.
+   Although session management packets can be generated outside the event loop, they can only be handled inside an event loop.
+ * On entering the event loop, the Rpc checks its Nexus hook for new session management packets.
+If there are new packets, it invokes the appropriate session management handler, and frees the packet.

 ## Session management retries
  * A session management operation is retried by the client in these cases:
    * An ENet disconnect event is received before the connect event.
 This happens